vantage-sh/docs.vantage.sh/docs/rbac.md

 Settings permissions are relevant to specific functions in the console, including Authentication, Billing & Plans, Integrations, People, Teams, and Workspaces.
 Only Owners can manage Settings-related functions.

 :::note
-Team Owners can manage their team within the Teams UI — but only for the team for which they hold the Team Owner role.
+Team Owners can manage their team within the Teams UI — but only the team for which they hold the Team Owner role.
 :::

 <details>
 <summary>Settings Permissions Examples</summary>

-- **Scenario 1**: You want to create new provider integration, such as a new Azure connection.
+- **Scenario 1**: You want to create a new provider integration, such as a new Azure connection.
 An Owner will need to create the connection.
-- **Scenario 2**: You are a Team Owner for the Engineering team.You can interact with the Teams function, but only for the Engineering team where you are the Team Owner.
-You will not be able to manage other teams, like the Marketing team since you are not a Team Owner for that team.
+- **Scenario 2**: You are a Team Owner for the Engineering team.
+You can manage the Engineering team in the Teams UI.
+You will not be able to manage other teams.

 </details>